If I had to describe myself in just two words: always thinking.

 - Saving the planet requires making that goal a daily habit, not deceiving ourselves into believing that infrequent acts of planetary goodwill can do the trick.

-- If it is okay for me to own an SUV, then it is okay for everyone to own one.
-If it is not tenable for everyone to own one, then it is not tenable for me to own one.
-We don’t like thinking that way, but that is how we should think.
+- If it is okay for me to own an SUV, it is okay for everyone to own one; but if it is not tenable for everyone to own one, then it is not tenable for me to own one.
+We don’t like thinking that way, but that is the way we must think.

 - Rather than capitulate to the demands of society, it is better to capitulate to the demands of posterity.
 If society is a drop, posterity is an ocean.